Art: Graphic Design and Illustration (ARTC)

 |MTWR||10:15am - 1:15pm||T. Howland||13-2445|

-Graphic design concepts, theories, and strategies for the design and layout of printed commercial art.
-Covers typical printed products including advertisements, flyers, brochures, posters, newsletters, books, and catalogs.
-Focuses on using Adobe InDesign with additional exposure to Photoshop and Illustrator.
+Theories, concepts, and skills for the design and layout of printed commercial art.
+Covers typical printed products including advertisements, flyers, brochures, posters, books, and catalogs.
+Focuses on using Adobe InDesign with additional exposure to Adobe Photoshop and Adobe Illustrator.

 ARTC 160 Typography